WhitelistVideo

 Desktop & laptop support Limited Yes

-Available today for Chrome (Windows & macOS)
+Available now for Chrome (Windows & macOS).

 Is YouTube safe for kids?

-What's the safest way to use YouTube?
+What's the safest way to use it?

-What's better than YouTube Kids?
+Is there a better option than YouTube Kids?

-Key Takeaways for Parents
+Practical Steps for Parents

 References